 If you are a visually creative person looking to build a rewarding career in graphic design this course is perfect for you.

 Uncover, and solve, challenging visual communication problems using a combination of images, words and storytelling.
 Become culturally aware, and discover a passion for experimentation across a variety of creative media.
 Bring your ideas to life today on our Graphic Design course.

-Throughout my course I’ve had so many workshops, guest lecturers and experiences through the course.
+Throughout my course I’ve had so many workshops, guest lecturers and experiences.
 You can also expect a great variety of projects that you can tackle through the three years, each with a purpose to teach you something different.
 From typography and branding, to editorial, there is a bit of everything.
 It’s so exciting to not know exactly what your next piece of work will look like.Rebecca Cochran